iamxanderg/acca-scratchpad/README.md

 # acca-scratchpad
-ScratchPad is a component within the ACCA Examiner Component Library which allows students to use working during online exams.
+ScratchPad is a component within the ACCA Examiner Component Library which allows students to use 'rough working' during online exams.